Symptoms of Fibromyalgia Introduction Series by Lotus Spring Acupuncture & Wellness Inc.

 Fibromyalgia patients may have a tough time keeping their spirits high.
 I mean, it’s understandable that your hopes won’t be very high when you’re living a life that’s bringing you physically and mentally down consistently.
 Interestingly, patients with fibromyalgia are at a significantly higher risk of becoming depressed, and depressed people are at a better risk of developing fibromyalgia, consistent with a 2015 study published within the Journal of Pain.

 Depression in fibromyalgia patients poses a significant risk of intensifying other symptoms, as a depressed person will find it harder to deal with other struggles.
 It can seriously destroy one’s mental well-being and make the individual feel hopeless and sort of prey to the disease.
 As mentioned in our previous article, the mentality and positive outlook play an enormous part in a person’s health and well-being.

-If you are feeling you’ve got any of those symptoms, be happy to succeed in bent us so we will help your diagnosis process and recovery.
-Our acupuncturist Dan Clark has done wonders to be ready to improve the health and wellness of the many people that have fibromyalgia.
+If you are feeling you’ve got any of these symptoms of fibromyalgia, contact us so we can help your diagnosis process and recovery.
+Our acupuncturist Dan Clark has done wonders to be ready to improve the health and wellness of many people that have fibromyalgia.
 His goal is to extend the standard of life altogether to his patients.
-Dan has patients come from several states outside of Utah, to ascertain and knowledge and have the results that they need.
+Dan has patients come from several states outside of Utah to ascertain and knowledge and have the results that they need.
 He’s always welcoming more patients and looking to assist more people.